 ALBUQUERQUE, N.M. – Approximately 150 people attended the Small Business Open House hosted by the District Feb.
 26, 2015 at the district’s main office.
 Special guests included Richard J. Berry, mayor of Albuquerque and South Pacific Division Commander Brig.
-Gen. Mark Toy.
-Albuquerque Mayor Richard Berry speaks with SPD commander BG Mark Toy and a small business representative at the open house
+Gen. Mark Toy. .JPG)

 The open house was designed to allow small businesses “to share their firm’s unique capabilities and experiences with the Albuquerque District team,” said Daniel Curado, the District’s Deputy for Small Business Programs.
 Industry, non-profits and government agencies were all well-represented.
 Representatives from various District offices such as Regulatory, Military Construction, Environmental, and Operations met with small businesses to discuss opportunities and requirements involved in working with the Corps.